Top Takeaways From This Post

 Every time we got a new piece of equipment, harness, leash, clicker or backpack and clicker, we first associated it with treats.

 2.2) What equipment do you need to leash train a Maine Coon?

 To start training your cat you will need to assemble the gear first:

-- Cat Treats – My cat loves these and these
+- Cat Treats – Find a treat that your cat loves!
+My cat loves these and these.

 - A Harness – Our cat has two.
 This vest-style one.
 And an H-shaped one.